fedor-rusak/isometric_fighting/DesignDoc.md

 Not sure abour resizing and rescaling things out here.
 By default window is 800x600 and this seems to be too small nowadays.
 I mean like how to draw on bigger screens and keeps rations and feel secure about using non-standard (4:3) resolutions. something like Zoom?
 Something like camera to operate with?

 Some UI?
 Like health or map part or something?
 Not exactly action-rpg like but at least location name and fps counter would be sweet!

+Sound!
+It was quite easy to add just one sound for moving avatar!
+But what about something like background music?

+And what about pausing a game?